drop-games/eb-docs/docs/Blockchain.md

 Staking rewards will be locked for 6 months, after that they will be available for redemption.
 Unclaimed rewards accumulate compounded interest.

 Total amount of token allocated for staking rewards is **2,000,000 $SPR**.
 It will be released linearly over the span of 3 years after the start of staking.
+The staking APY is reduced as more $SPR is locked, yet at the same time due to less $SPR in circulation it's price rises up.

 ### Equation